 1988 "Connelly Chapel" Baldwin Grand

 Recording on location presented its own challenges, and even though the acoustic space inside the church was absolutely beautiful, the stained glass windows allowed for a certain amount of outside sound to get in.
 It was summer, school was out, and the campus was a very quiet place.
-But once mics were in place, suddenly the chapel seemed alive with unwanted sounds.
+But once mics were in place, the chapel suddenly seemed alive with unwanted sounds.
 The hum of outdoor AC compressors, the buzz of a far-off lawn mower, a construction worker's hammer, a rumbling paving company truck, the opening and closing of a door in the adjacent dance studio; all sounds that went blissfully unnoticed before mics were live suddenly leaped to the forefront!
-On closer inspection, what I had initially perceived to be a serene hush in the chapel turned out to be positively cracking with sound.
+On closer inspection, what I had initially perceived to be a serene hush in the chapel turned out to be positively crackling with sound.

 Below are some quickie demo tracks.
-Adjustments yet to be made, but this will give you an idea of the sound!
+Adjustments yet to be made, but this will give you an idea of the sound.